hibernate/hibernate-search/readme.txt

 Instructions
 ------------

-Unzip to installation directory, read doc/reference
+Unzip to installation directory and read docs/manual

 Contact